Fncyy/GymBuddy/README.md

 # GymBuddy

-This is the application that I made for the class named Android-Based Software Development.
+This is the application that I made for the class named *Android-Based Software Development*.